Skip to Content

 Thus, Queenstown’s close proximity to so many great vineyards means that a full-day or half-day wine tour is easily doable.
 Plus, all the tours listed below include complimentary pick-up from Queenstown so you don’t need to travel far to begin your tour.

 Whether you self-drive this unique wine region or get a guided tour you are sure to be in awe of the beauty of the area as well as the delicious wine and food served up at the wineries.
-A wine tour in Queenstown is the perfect rainy-day activity and if I’m honest, no matter the weather it should be added to everyone’s Queenstown itinerary.

 7 Different Types of Wine Tours to Choose from in Queenstown